 Modern organisations are increasingly shaped by technology (automated processes, computer-based cooperation networks, multimedia applications, etc.) integrating social and organisational elements, which are fundamental to understand the system behaviour and should be viewed as embedded in the system (Tschiersch and Schael, 2003).
 These systems are not just technical once they integrate people and their tasks, technology allowing for tasks performance and related communication and cooperation, as well as the organisational structure.
 The notion of sociotechnical system is likely to be one most frequently used in recent studies of organisational contexts.
 Mansfield (2010) points out that the term was first used in the context of work-related studies and it was aimed at emphasising the interaction between people and technology.
 This presupposes interactions between people and between people and technology.
-From this perspective, sociotechnical systems are distinct from purely technical systems, and from natural systems (Vugrin et al, 2010).
-While technical systems are those created by humans but under normal conditions, operate independently (certain types of software for instance), natural systems includes all those that were not created by humans and where no human intervention exists (natural ecosystems).
+From this perspective, sociotechnical systems are those created by humans but under normal conditions, operate independently (certain types of software for instance), natural systems include all those that were not created by humans and where no human intervention exists (natural ecosystems).